How to clean data

 How to clean your data so it works for your organization

 We tend to be much better at collecting data than we are at organizing it.
 But the era of big data has been here for a while and organizations have gotten better at harnessing the sheer amount of information flowing through their systems every day.
-Take Facebook, for example.
-Every day, it generates four new petabytes of data and runs 600,000 queries and the majority of that data is ingested and processed with hyper efficiency.
+Take Google, for example.
+Every year, it processes 1.2 trillion searches —handling over 2.5 exabytes (2,500,000,000 gigabytes) of data every single day.

-While your organization likely won’t see the same amount of data as Facebook, it needs to clean the data that it does have to use that data intelligently.
+While your organization likely won’t manage the same amount of data as Google, it still needs to clean the data that it does have to use that data intelligently.

-We’ll walk you through everything you need to know about data cleaning, from what it is to how you can become a savvy data cleaner in record time.
+We’ll walk you through everything you need to know about data cleaning, from what it is to how to clean your data in record time.

 What does “data cleaning” mean?